 However, that was then, and this is now.
 Using the disease model to account for all of human behavior has resulted in people assuming decreased responsibility for their own lives and actions.

-Injured workers must early accept those activities in which they are engaging, those which complicate their recovery_medication abuse, weight gain, sedentary lifestyle, social isolation, failure to aggressively seek options, dependency upon family and friends, blamefulness and verbal abuse of others, etc_.are their own responsibility.
+Individuals, attempting to deal with illness and injury, early accept those activities in which they are engaging, those which complicate their recovery including medication misuse-abuse, weight gain, sedentary lifestyle, social isolation, failure to aggressively seek options, dependency upon family and friends, blamefulness and verbal abuse of others, etc .are in fact their own responsibility.

 If the patient exclusively entrusts the future to others, and spends available time blaming others of the past events, the probability of a viable future is almost nonexistent.